Adi Jagannatha Perumal Temple: History

 The temple is believed to have been initiated during the Medieval Chola period along with many temples dedicated to Rama.
 The Chola king Parantaka I named himself "Sangrama Raghava" after his conquest of Sri Lanka, while his son Aditya I was called Kothandarama.
 Some later Pandya kings also made contributions to the temple.
 A mutilated inscription in the temple made during the 37th year of Maravarman Sundara Pandyan in 1305 records order of a minister by name Arya Chakravarthi.
 Historians believe some portions of the temple tower might also have been built by Jaffna kings, who were friends of Pandya Empire and also rulers of Rameswaram.
 There is one damaged record from 1518 from the period of Mahabali Vanadaraya Naykkar and one another made in 1528 during the reign of Sundarattoludaiyar Mahabali Vanadarayar.
 There are inscriptions in the temple indicating Arab traders visiting the Pandyan Empire.
 The traders traded pearl and pepper and in return were allowed to build mosques in the region for their worship.
-The mosques followed Dravidian architecture with stone pillars and were called Kallupalli.
+The mosques followed Indian architecture with stone pillars and were called Kallupalli.
 The temple received lot of contributions from the Vijayanagara period, along with other Vishnu temples in the region.
+Madhwa sampradaya saint Shree Vadiraja Tirtha have mentioned about Darbashayana Temple in his work Tirtha Prabandha.

 Architecture

 The temple is located in Thirupullani, a village located 10 km from Ramanathapuram and 64 km from Rameswaram.
 The temple has a five-tiered rajagopuram (gateway tower) facing east.
 The shrine of Adi Jagannatha houses the image of Adi Jagannatha, Bhudevi and Sri Devi in sitting posture.
 The consort of Adi Jagannathar is Padmasini, housed in a separate shrine.
 There is a shrine for Dharbasayana Ramar in a reclining posture.
-There is a metal image of Krishna from the 13th-century Pandya period.
+There is a metal image of Krishna from the 13th-century Pandya period Vijayanagara Kings and Madurai Nayak kings.
 The image depicts Krishna dancing in a snake, a rare historical depiction of Krishna in a metal image.